encharm/xcase/README.md

 # xcase
 Blazingly fast recursive conversion to and from camelCase or PascalCase for Objects and Arrays.

+It supports both Node.js and Browser.
+Node.js has a slightly more performant native implementation.

 xcase passes most of https://github.com/domchristie/humps tests, excluding only those with custom regexps and handler functions.
 So if you use `humps` in Node and need something 4x faster then this is the right place.

 ```